When a man is killed driving an SUV registered to a Middle Eastern man, Dr. Brennan and her team find themselves tracking a terrorist.

 Angela: Methinks the lady doth protest too much.

-This is an allusion to a line from the play Hamlet by William Shakespeare.
+Angela uses a popular variation of a line from William Shakespeare's Hamlet (Act III.
+Scene II.) – "The lady doth protest too much, methinks."
 Angela is saying that maybe Dr. Brennan protesting so strongly about having feelings for Booth is an indication that she does have feelings for him, and that her protesting is a defense mechanism to hide her feelings.

 User Score: 2338